tschaub/suite/docs/gettingstarted/source/workflow/style.rst

-.. _styleyourlayers:
+.. _workflow.style:

-Step 2: Style Your Layers
+Step 5: Style Your Layers
 =========================

+.. note:: This section is optional, although recommended.
+If you don't wish to edit any layer styles, you can skip to the next section, :ref:`workflow.compose`.

-The Layer Importer will generate a distinct style for each layer.
+When data was imported via the Layer Importer, a distinct style was generated for each layer.
 To alter and improve the styling of your layers, use the **Styler** application.

 These example instructions will change the color of one of the default styles created during the import process.
-If you would like to keep the default styles, you may skip to the next section, :ref:`composeyourmap`.

-.. note:: For more information on Styler, please see the Styler Documentation.
-You can access this by clicking the :guilabel:`Styler Documentation` link in the :ref:`dashboard`.

 #.
 Launch Styler.
 Styler can be launched from the :guilabel:`Style Layers` link in the :ref:`dashboard`.